Shashank01k/codeIgniter/README.md

 # Overview
   ## Project_b is a CRUD (Create, Read, Update, Delete) system developed using the CodeIgniter framework with MySQL database.
 It provides functionalities for user registration, login, dashboard access, and data management.

+  ## Note:  When inserting seeder data for login, use a password remember token as the password.

   ### CRUD System Implementation Status